 As you should know, I am sick.
-I try to let as many people as possible know whenever I get a cold, usually without coming right out and saying it.
-It doesn’t get me out of anything, and it doesn’t make the cold go away faster, so I’m not really sure what I’m doing it for.
+I try to let as many people as possible know whenever I get a cold.
+It doesn’t make the cold go away faster, so I’m not really sure what I’m doing it for.
+On top of that, I had no idea about doctor visit cost in Japan

 I’m currently on the National Health Insurance (Kokumin Kenko Hoken).
 The monthly fee for being on this insurance varies based on your salary.
 According to this website, the monthly fee on average is about 4% of your salary, and, based on what I’m paying, I’d say that is fairly accurate.